-Waldorf Salad is a classic, unforgettable recipe enjoyed by families since the early 1900s.
+The Waldorf Salad is a classic, unforgettable recipe enjoyed by Americans since the early 1900’s.

-The salad takes its name from when it was created just before the turn of the century at the Waldorf-Astoria Hotel in New York.
-Originally a simple combination of chopped apples, celery and mayonnaise, this recipe was later doctored with nuts and sometimes with marshmallows, pineapple and/or dates.
+The salad takes its name from when it was created, just before the turn of the century at the Waldorf-Astoria Hotel in New York.
+Originally a simple combination of chopped apples, celery and mayonnaise, this recipe was later doctored with nuts, and sometimes with marshmallows, pineapple, and dates.

 Watch Kristy Kay’s video below to follow step-by-step instructions on how to create this recipe, but for now, follow this easy how-to with photos.